openhab/openhab-docs/_addons_bindings/zwave/doc/benext/heatingcontrol_0_0.md

 ### Parameter 5: Unsolicited CRC

 CRC-16 encapulation
 Configure if the unsolicited reports are send with the CRC-16 encapsulation.
-Not that the receiving node should support this encapsulation to parse the Z-Wave frame!This is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
+Not that the receiving node should support this encapsulation to parse the Z-Wave frame!
+This is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
 The following option values may be configured -:

 | Value  | Description |